ant9000/acme-ant9000-website/Examples.md

 node test_daisy.js
 ```

 and leave it running.
-If you press any button on the Daisy5, the program will log the button state change on the console.
+If you press any button on the Daisy5, the program will log the button state change to the console.
 Moreover, the app reacts to signals USR1 and USR2: if you open another connection to the FoxBoard, the command

 ```bash
 killall -USR1 test_daisy.js